-Not included: Tips to guide and driver (we’ll suggest guidelines for this), personal items such as laundry, sites or activities not on the itinerary, between-meal snacks and bottled water when not in the van.
+Not included: Tips to guide and driver (we’ll suggest guidelines for this), four meals as listed on itinerary, personal items such as laundry, sites or activities not on the itinerary, between-meal snacks and bottled water.
+(Water included on van trips.)

-*If you don’t want to do the cooking class, the lunch included during class time is on your own that day, since class participants will eat what they create.
+If you don’t want to do the cooking classes, the lunches included are on your own that day, since class participants will eat what they create.
 Cooking classes are lots of fun, but optional; we hope everyone will join in!

 Email: [email protected] if you have any questions, or call 707-939-8874.